-Computed tomography (CT) has been the most commonly used imaging test for diagnosis and evaluation of airway stenosis.
-Although very useful, CT has some limitations, particularly in the assessment of subtle airway stenosis in axial images, underestimation of the craniocaudal extent of the disease, and generation of a large number of images for review [42] (Fig. 11.3).
+Although very useful, CT has some limitations particularly in the evaluation of subtle airway stenosis in axial images, underestimation of the craniocaudal extent of the disease, and generation of a large number of images for review [42].

-The introduction of multiplanar reformatting (MPR) CT scans with option to generate threedimensional (3D) images and virtual endoscopy (VE) provides additional information regarding airway pathology [43] bringing visual data that closely resemble the images obtained from flexible bronchoscopy [44].
+The introduction of multiplanar reformatting (MPR) CT scans with option to generate threedimensional (3D) images and virtual endoscopy (VE) provide additional information regarding airway pathology [43] bringing visual data that closely resemble the images obtained from flexible bronchoscopy [44].